cburdine/materials-ml-workshop/_sources/regression/regression_models.md

 :::{dropdown} Exercise 1: Classifying Direct vs. Indirect Bandgaps

-Let's apply the same techniques we used to classify metallic versus insulating materials to estimate whether a bandgapped material has a direct or indirect bandgap.
+Let's apply the same techniques we used to classify metallic versus insulating materials to estimate whether a band-gapped material has a direct or indirect band gap.
 We can extract the $\mathbf{x}$ and $y$ dataset for this task using the following code:

 ```
 direct_gap_x = data_x[data_y[:,0] > 0]